• Skip to primary navigation

 • Add the dates, oats, almonds, matcha powder, and vanilla extract to a high-speed blender or food processor.

 • Pulse to combine.
 The mixture should form a sticky dough.
-If it is not coming together, add a little water 1 teaspoon at a time and continue to pulse until a dough forms.
+If it is not coming together, add a little water 1 tsp at a time and continue to pulse until a dough forms.
 If the dough is too wet, add a few more oats and pulse.

 • Take tablespoonfuls of the dough and roll between your hands to form balls.
 To make mini monsters, use teaspoonfuls of dough.